OpenRCT2/Localisation/README.md

 If you want to begin translating OpenRCT2 for a new language, create a new file in the data directory with the correct two letter [language](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes#Partial_ISO_639_table) and [country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Decoding_table) (e.g. `cs-CZ`), then paste the contents of the [en-GB](https://github.com/OpenRCT2/OpenRCT2/blob/develop/data/language/en-GB.txt) file into it and start translating the strings.

 ### Maintainers & Maintaining languages
-As this project always are moving forward, new strings gets added from time to time which means they need to be added to the language files and be translated.
-All the new strings that are being added can be found [in issues](https://github.com/OpenRCT2/Localisation/issues) on the localisation webpage here on GitHub.
+As this project always are moving forward, new strings get added from time to time which means they need to be added to the language files and be translated.
+All the new strings that are being added can be found [in 'issues'](https://github.com/OpenRCT2/Localisation/issues) on the localisation webpage here on GitHub.
 To be a maintainer means that you have to add the new strings found on the issues page into the language you're translating in numberic order.
-If you want to become a maintainer, tell us what language on [Gitter](https://gitter.im/OpenRCT2/Localisation)
+If you want to become a maintainer, tell us what language you will maintain on [Gitter](https://gitter.im/OpenRCT2/Localisation)

 ### Language Status
 |Newest strings can be found in [issues](https://github.com/OpenRCT2/Localisation/issues)